tencherry10/til/thoughts/on-error-handling.md

 Implicit+Non-Fatal is the worse of all, you may not even be aware of the error.
 Usually, the errors accumulate until it (or one of its downstream process) becomes Implicit+Fatal / Explicit+Fatal.

 The solution?
-Handle **EVERY** exception.
+1. Handle **EVERY** exception.
 If it is handle-able, do it.
 If it is an obvious error, abort the program.
 Don't propagrate the error (unless you are library function).
+1. Guard your functions.
+Before execution assert all invariants.
+Crash if any of them is obviously a programmer mistake.